treszkai/treszkai.github.io/_posts/2019-07-13-haskell-eval.md

 (Calling `f g` with these definitions does _not_ result in the same trace in GHCi 8.6.5 as with the original definitions.
 However, the code has the expected behavior if loaded into GHCi from a source file like [that below](#Sharing).)

-Note that `g` was turned into a _let_ expression because we can only apply functions to variables or literals (in Core), not to function calls.
+Two things to point out here.
+First, every function definition is a lambda.
+Second, `g` was turned into a _let_ expression because we can only apply functions to variables or literals (in Core), not to function calls. _Edited to add:_ It would be reasonable to ask why `g = const (trace "hi g" 2)`  doesn't translate to `\y -> let {tg = trace "hi g" 2} in const tg y` (similar to `f`), to which the pragmatic answer is that _apparently_ the order is the following:
+ 1. not-fully-applied functions are turned into lambdas,
+ 2. parameters that are function calls are turned into named variables, and
+ 3. named function arguments from the left-hand side of `=` are moved to the right as a lambda.

 ## Evaluation with sharing